Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 20
 Click ``||basic:Basic||`` drag and drop ``||basic:pause (ms) 100||`` block under ``||Music:music.ringTone||`` block within  ``||logic:if||``  ``||fwdSensors:sonar1 distance is under 0 m||`` ``||logic:then||`` condition.

+~hint What did that do?
+- We are adding a pause button
+- That means the code will wait after the music hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {
     IsDrivingEnabled = false